 Do this for you and your clients.
 It doesn’t matter how many other VAs there are out there or how few clients you currently have.
 Hold yourself accountable for your own business success.
 What matters is that you are authentic, genuine and strive to be the best you can be, at all times.
 Treat yourself as the most important person in your life.
 Treat each and every client as if they’re the VIP in your business.
 And treat your business as if it is the best career choice you’ve ever made – because the chances are, it is.
 You get to work how you want, be who you want and work with whomever you choose – and that surely has to warrant a great year ahead.

-So, no matter what’s on your goal list for 2020, follow these top ten recommendations to ensure your goal setting and productivity plans for the year ahead help make it an awesome one for you!
+So, no matter what’s on your goal list for 2022, follow these top ten recommendations to ensure your goal setting and productivity plans for the year ahead help make it an awesome one for you!
+Why not share your plans with us, by leaving them in the comments box below!